feysal-Ibrahim/Jambo-Golang/README.md

 Easy and simplest way: type

-`go version` _//and it should print the installed go version 1.11.2_
+`go version` _// and it should print the installed go version 1.11.2_

 Create a new directory for your Go workspace, which is where Go will build its files.